Pratik-Doshi-99/pratik-doshi-99.github.io/_posts/2024-10-30-ioi-circuit.md

   - Transformers
 ---

+A paper review highlighting the key discoveries with respect to attention heads and the algorithms used.

 <!--
 Original Content
 A paper review highlighting the key discoveries with respect to attention heads and the algorithm used for the discovery.